 #3: Speech delay

-A speech therapist will help by assessing a child for speech, hearing impairment and brain damage.
+A speech therapist will help assess a child for speech, hearing impairment and brain damage.
 Once the problem is identified, children will be monitored closely and treated accordingly.
 As a parent, you can work with the speech therapist by spending more time with the child, reading stories and speaking clearly to help the child understand words and their use faster.

 How do I help my child if they’re struggling with speech disorders?